Degree Authorization Act

 Definition of Institutional Status

-- Full Authorization An institution which is fully accredited by an appropriate accrediting association with an on-site review of its Colorado location.
+- Full Authorization - An institution which is institutionally accredited by a U.S. Department of Education recognized accrediting agency with an on-site review of its Colorado location(s); or

-- Religious Authorization A bona fide religious postsecondary educational institution which is exempt from property taxation under the laws of this state and whose degrees or diplomas have no state recognition.
+- Religious Authorization- A bona fide religious postsecondary educational institution, offering only programs which are religious in nature, which is exempt from property taxation under the laws of this state and whose degrees or diplomas have no state recognition; or